spanth/Packet-Sniffer/README.md

 # Packet-Sniffer

-Created a packet capturing application to recieve data such as number of packets, length of header, length of portion present, etc.
+Packet capturing application to recieve data such as number of packets, length of header, length of portion present, etc.

 Example compiler command-line for GCC: